 Eggs.
-I use jumbo free-range range eggs that are room temperature.
+I use jumbo free-range range eggs at room temperature.
 Room temperature eggs ensure no eggy taste in keto dessert recipes or baking.

 Sweetener.
 Any sweetener of choice can be used.
-I prefer to use Sukrin Melis for this recipe as it has no cooling affect.
+I prefer to use Sukrin Melis for this recipe as it has no cooling effect.

 Gelatin.
 A great gentle thickener.
 The gelatin helps to set the pudding.
-I use Aussie brand Locako Natural Beef Gelatin as my preferred brand.
+Locako Natural Beef Gelatin as my preferred brand.
 Alternatively, if a vegan keto pudding is preferred swap the gelatin for agar agar (and use coconut cream).
 If using gelatin leaves you will need to convert the amount of leaves to the 1 tbsp measure of powdered gelatin.

 How to Make Keto Chocolate Pudding

-As I like to do, I have provided a conventional method and a Thermomix keto pudding recipe / method.
+As I like to do, I have provided a conventional method and a Thermomix keto pudding recipe.
 Having the two methods makes it easy for you both.

-- Simply add the chocolate, cream, cacao, cinnamon, and salt flakes to a small saucepan.
+- Add the chocolate, cream, cacao, cinnamon, and salt flakes to a small saucepan.
 Whisk mixture over medium heat until the mixture begins to simmer; remove from heat.

 - In a large bowl; whisk sweetener and eggs.
 Whisk through the cream mixture, return to heat, and continue whisking until custard thickens and coats the back of a spoon.
 Remove from heat and whisk through the gelatin and xanthan gum.
 Whisking until smooth and lump free.
 Pour into a silicone molds or divide between 6 serving bowls and transfer to the fridge.
 Refrigerate 3-4 hours or until set.